The beginners guide to SEO and PPC marketing in 2022 (updated)

 Put simply, your Max Pay for Click (Bid) x your Quality Score = Ad Rank.

 Creating quality pay per click adverts over time can reduce the amount you have to spend to get a higher position.
+Looking to try out PPC for yourself?
+Check out our 5 tips to optimise your Google Ads campaign.

 Monitor and Modify Google AdWords Campaigns